caseofbase18/the-stock-trader/README.md

 HTML5, CSS3, JavaScript, Vue.js

 ## Usage
-Select the "Stocks" option in the navbar, then choose a stock to buy.
+On the homepage, select the "Stocks" option in the navbar.
+Once you are on the Stocks page then choose a stock to buy.
 Decide how many shares you would like to buy and click the "Buy" button; the amount of shares you bought will be reflected.
 To see how many stocks you have, select the "Portfolio" option in the navbar.
-Here you can choose which stocks to sell and how many.
+Once you are on the Portfolio page you can choose which stock shares you would like to sell.

 ## Contributors
 Casey Maltese (self)